bachya/aioguardian/README.md

 from aioguardian.errors import GuardianError

-# Create a client with the IP address or hostname of your Guardian device:
 client = Client("192.168.1.100")

-# Connect to the device:
 await client.connect()

-# Run various commands:
 await client.device.ping()
-await client.device.diagnostics()

-# Disconnect from the device – notice that this is a regular method:
+# Notice that disconnection is via a regular method, not a coroutine:
 client.disconnect()